Name: Many believe that the black markings on the spider resemble a violin, which is the cause of it’s nickname, violin spider.

-The brown recluse, also called the violin spider, is a spider that is native to the United States and is found in central Midwestern states.
+Location: Brown recluse are native to the United States and are found in central Midwestern states.
 They are especially common in Oklahoma, Arkansas and Missouri.
-The spider is usually brown in color and ¼- ½ inch in length and its bite is venomous.

 The natural habitat of the brown recluse spider is outdoors in undisturbed areas, such as under rocks or inside hollow trees.
 As the name of the spider suggests, it sometimes hides away in homes in search of insects to feed upon.
 Because the spiders are nocturnal, they are attracted to lights in homes that also attract their food source.
 Once inside a home, the brown recluse has little interest in humans and will only bite if it is threatened.